-Our established working hours are Monday thru Friday 8:00 AM – 5:00 PM.
-However, to be successful in solving cases, these hours are just “guidelines”.
+Our established working hours are Monday through Friday 8 am - 5 pm.
+However, to be successful in solving cases, these hours are just "guidelines".
 Many investigators will be in early and leave late into the evening hours.
 They will also come in on weekends.
-There is an investigator on-call 24 hours a day, seven days a week, 365 days a year who can be called out on a moments notice by the Patrol Shift Lieutenant.
-Narcotics is also an investigative branch of the Sheriff’s Office.
+There is an investigator on-call 24 hours a day, seven days a week, 365 days a year who can be called out on a moment's notice by the Patrol Shift Lieutenant.
+Narcotics is also an investigative branch of the Sheriff's Office.
 Narcotics officers work all hours of the day and night working on all types of drug investigations.

 We review every report that is taken by patrol and make a determination if there are enough solvability factors to initiate an active investigation.

-Investigations may work many special assignments for the Sheriff, to include background investigations on potential employees and internal investigations.
-We work very close with the surrounding agencies in Caldwell County, Catawba County, Wilkes, Alexander and Burke County.
+Investigations may work many special assignments for the Sheriff, including background investigations on potential employees and internal investigations.
+We work very closely with the surrounding agencies in Caldwell County, Catawba County, Wilkes, Alexander, and Burke County.
 We also work with the North Carolina State Bureau of Investigations and the Department of Social Services.
-Several of our investigators are members of boards throughout the region, to include, but not limited to: Child Fatality Prevention, Healthy Caldwellians, North Carolina Homicide Investigators Association, Communities in School, JCPC (Juvenile Council for Prevention of Crime), Caldwell County Shelter Home, Child Advocacy and Child Sexual Abuse Protocol.
+Several of our investigators are members of boards throughout the region, including, but not limited to Child Fatality Prevention, Healthy Caldwellians, North Carolina Homicide Investigators Association, Communities in School, JCPC (Juvenile Council for Prevention of Crime), Caldwell County Shelter Home, Child Advocacy and Child Sexual Abuse Protocol.

 The Criminal Investigations Division (CID) of the Caldwell County Sheriff's Office is commanded by Captain Aaron Barlowe.